 26. “Person” means a natural person, partnership, association, entity, company, corporation, limited liability company, or organization, or a manager, agent, owner, director, or officer thereof; except that “Person” does not include any governmental organization.

 27. “Premises” means a distinct and definite location, which may include a building, a part of a building, a room or any other definite contiguous area.

+28. “Restricted Access Area” means a designated and secure area within a Licensed Premises in a Medical Marijuana Store where Medical Marijuana is sold to patients, possessed for sale, and displayed for sale, and where no one without a valid patient registry cared is permitted, and 2) in a Retail Marijuana Store or a Retail Marijuana Hospitality And Sales Business where Retail Marijuana is sold to consumers, possessed for sale, and displayed for sale, and where no one under the age of 21 is permitted.

-28. “Retail Marijuana” means marijuana that is grown, tested, manufactured, and/or sold pursuant to the provisions of these regulations, the Colorado Retail Marijuana Code and Section 16 of Article XVIII of the Colorado Constitution.
+29. “Retail Marijuana” means marijuana that is grown, tested, manufactured, and/or sold pursuant to the provisions of these regulations, the Colorado Retail Marijuana Code and Section 16 of Article XVIII of the Colorado Constitution.